 DEED supports business creation, expansion, relocation, and retention in Minnesota.
 It stabilizes and stimulates the economy in times of downturn through benefit payments and also supports the workforce needs of Minnesota's businesses, workers, and communities.

 MN Cup has become a great first step for launching a new business, offering free education, mentorship, promotional opportunities and seed funding for those that advance.
-The competition is free to enter and participants have until Friday, April 16, 2021 to submit their application.
+The competition is free to enter.
+Learn more about MN Cup

 - Future Finder (PDF) - An initiative intended to highlight and showcase hotel, restaurant and retail jobs in our communities.